wailsapp/wails/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 #####################################################
-     **If you have a technical issue, please do not open a bug this way!**
+     **V1 users: If you have a technical issue, please do not open a bug this way!**
                       Please use the `wails issue` command!
           If you do not do this then the issue may be closed automatically.